Joseaguerrar/Assembly/alto_nivel/random/README.md

-Este ejemplo genera un número aleatorio entre 1 y 3 usando el contador de tiempo de la CPU.
+This example generates a random number between 1 and 3 using the CPU time counter.

-Para compilar, ejecutar `make` en la terminal.
+To compile, run `make` in the terminal.
-Para ejecutar, ejecutar `./main`.
+To execute, run `./main`.